Q&A with Gravie’s Chief People Officer, Amy Spartz

 To help Gravie employees understand their connection to this mission, we talk about our flagship product Comfort™ at every all-company meeting.
 We keep employees informed of our upcoming innovations.
 We readily share member feedback we’ve received (both positive and negative) to always keep the end user in the front of our minds.
 Consistently pointing back to shared goals, successes and milestones helps to foster a sense of purpose.
 In fact, 97% of Gravie’s employees say they understand the company’s goals and how their job connects to those goals.

-Autonomy and independence are other big contributors to job satisfaction, and we offer several benefits and work styles to support this including unlimited PTO and other perks.
+Autonomy and independence are other big contributors to job satisfaction, and we offer several benefits and work styles to support this including flexible PTO and other perks.

 When you think about Gravie’s culture, how do you want employees to feel about working for Gravie?
 What’s your vision for your team?